pageContext

 Lifecycle

-The main purpose of pageContext is to hold information needed to render the page.
+The main purpose of pageContext is to hold the information that is needed for rendering the page.

-On the server-side, upon rendering a URL to HTML, a new pageContext object is created and used only for/during the creation of the HTTP response.
+On the server-side, upon a new incoming HTTP request, a new pageContext object is created and used for rendering the HTML that is included in the HTTP response.
+The pageContext object is discarded after the HTML response is sent.

 On the client-side, upon client-side page navigation, the pageContext object of the previous page is discarded and a new pageContext object is created.

-Vite-plugin-ssr adds information to pageContext only while rendering the page, and we recommend to treat pageContext as read-only after the rendering of the page is finished.
+Vite-plugin-ssr adds information to pageContext only while rendering the page, and we recommend to treat pageContext as immutable after the rendering of the page has finished.
 Consequently:

 • We recommend against using pageContext to store UI state.
 (Use a proper state management tool instead.)

-• If you use pre-rendering, then the pageContext object of each of your pre-rendered URL is set in stone already at build-time.
+• If you use pre-rendering, then the pageContext object of each URL is set in stone already at build-time.